MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 The following toggle settings are available:

 - Toggle Off (Default): Feature is turned off
-- Toggle On – Balanced (Recommended): In this mode, your frequently browsed sites will be left out.
-The feature will only turn on when you browse sites that you don’t engage with often or are unknown to you.
+- Toggle On – Balanced (Recommended): Microsoft Edge will apply added security protections when users visit  unfamiliar sites but bypass those protections for commonly visited sites.
+This combination provides a practical level of protection against attackers while preserving the user experience for a user’s usual tasks on the web.
-- Toggle On – Strict: This will turn on the feature for all the sites you visit.
+- Toggle On – Strict: Microsoft Edge will apply added security protections for all the sites a user visits.
+Users may report some challenges accomplishing their usual tasks.

 Select the option that’s best for your browsing.